-The following table details capital expenditures in fiscal 2022, 2021, and 2020:
+The following table details capital expenditures in fiscal 2023, 2022, and 2021:

 Fiscal Year Ended

-March 26, 2022 March 27, 2021 March 28, 2020
+March 25, 2023 March 26, 2022 March 27, 2021

 (In thousands)

-Leasehold improvements \$2,451 \$2,486 \$1,518
+Leasehold improvements \$ 3,772 \$2,451 \$2,486

 Electronic equipment, computer hardware

-and software 1,482 991 1,165
+and software 2,919 1,482 991

-Furniture and fixtures and equipment 351 242 73
+Furniture and fixtures and equipment 2,019 351 242

-Total capital expenditures (1) \$4,284 \$3,719 \$2,756
+Intangible assets (2) 1,921 1,150

-(1) Includes capital expenditures financed by finance leases of nil in fiscal 2022, \$0.1 million in fiscal 2021, nil in fiscal 2020 as well as capital expenditures included in accounts payable of \$1.0 million as of March 26, 2022, \$1.0 million as of March 27, 2021, and \$0.6 million as of March 28, 2020.
+Total capital expenditures (1) \$10,631 \$5,434 \$3,719

-In the last three fiscal years, we invested a total of approximately \$10.8 million in capital expenditures primarily associated with the remodeling of our existing store network including the remodeling of two stores in Calgary (completed in September 2021), the relocation of a store within the same mall in Montreal (completed in November 2020), and an on-going ERP implementation.
+(1) Includes capital expenditures financed by finance leases of nil in fiscal 2023, nil in fiscal 2022, and \$0.1 in fiscal 2021 as well as capital expenditures included in accounts payable of \$2.3 million as of March 25, 2023, \$1.0 million as of March 26, 2022, and \$1.0 million as of March 27, 2021.

-In fiscal 2023, the Company expects to spend approximately \$10.6 million in capital expenditures, primarily related to store remodels and the on-going ERP implementation, as well as on our e-commerce platform.
-Of the
+In the last three fiscal years, we invested a total of approximately \$17.1 million in capital expenditures primarily associated with the remodeling of our existing store network including the remodeling of our Laval store (completed in April 2023), one of our Calgary stores (completed in February 2023), partial renovation of our Vancouver flagship store, two other stores in Calgary (completed in September 2021), and the implementation of our new e-commerce platform.

-\$10.6 million expected to be spent, approximatively \$5.0 million has been committed.
-We expect to finance these capital expenditures from operating cash flows, and existing financing arrangements including tenant allowances from our landlords and the new 10-year loan agreement with Investissement Québec for an amount of up to \$4.3 million entered into on July 20, 2021 to be used specifically to finance the digital transformation of the Company through the implementation of an omni-channel e-commerce platform and ERP.
+In fiscal 2024, the Company expects to spend up to \$7.9 million in capital expenditures, primarily related to store remodels and the on-going ERP implementation, as well as on our e-commerce platform.
+Of the \$7.9 million, approximately \$2.0 million has been committed.
+We expect to finance these capital expenditures from operating cash flows, and existing financing arrangements including tenant allowances from our landlords and the 10-year loan agreement with Investissement Québec for an amount of up to \$4.3 million entered into on August 24, 2021 to be used specifically to finance the digital transformation of the Company through the implementation of an omni-channel e-commerce platform and ERP.
+The Company continues to be actively engaged in identifying alternative sources of financing that may include raising additional funds through public or private equity, the disposal of assets, and debt financing, including funding from governmental sources.